Hydro and Natural Gas

 P.O.
 Box 6666

 Shaw Communications Inc.

 Winnipeg enjoys an abundant and cost-effective supply of some of the purest water found in North America, thanks to its ingenious Shoal Lake aqueduct, which commenced operations nearly 100 years ago.

 Water and waste services are provided by the City of Winnipeg’s Water and Waste Department.
 This department is a large civic department consisting of three distinct utilities: water, wastewater and solid waste disposal.
 In addition, the department provides tax-supported services for land drainage, flood control and solid waste collection.

-The department’s activities contribute to the high quality of life enjoyed in Winnipeg by protecting public health, by safeguarding property and the environment; by collecting and treating wastewater; by managing land drainage and flood control; and by providing collection, disposal and waste minimization programs and facilities for solid waste.
+The department’s activities contribute to the high quality of life enjoyed in Winnipeg by protecting public health; safeguarding property and the environment; collecting and treating wastewater; managing land drainage and flood control; and providing collection, disposal and waste minimization programs and facilities for solid waste.

 The City of Winnipeg’s only waste disposal site—the Brady Road Landfill—is expected to have an operational lifespan of 100 years.

-For information on billing, recycling, garbage collection, water and sewer services, or other questions, contact the City of Winnipeg’s Water and Waste Department:
+For information on billing, recycling, garbage collection, water and sewer services (or related issues), contact the City of Winnipeg’s Water and Waste Department: